Victory loom as title rivals to unbeaten Sydney FC

 City were awarded three penalties in the at-times spiteful encounter, with Fornaroli scoring one and having the other two saved by Liam Reddy.

-Fornaroli finished with two goals with Glory’s Spanish maestro Diego Castro also netting a brace.
+Fornaroli finished with two goals with Glory’s Spanish maestro Diego Castro also netting a brace.—APP